FelipeTufaile/NLP-Specialization-Coursera/Course 2 - NLP with Probabilistic Models/README.md

   - 3. **Candidates_from_Edits.ipynb**: Listing candidates from string edits by applying edit operations;
   - 4. **Autocorrect_MinEditDistance_Assignment.ipynb**: Implement an auto-correct system using minimum edit distance;
   - 5. **Strings_and_Tags.ipynb**: Working with text files, creating a vocabulary and handling unknown words;
   - 6. **Part_of_Speech_Tagging_POS.ipynb**: Building a Parts-of-Speech Tagging model.
 Goes through the process of assigning a part-of-speech tag (e.g. Noun, Verb, Adjective) to each word in an input text.
-Tagging can be difficult because some words can represent more than one part of speech at different times.
+Tagging can be difficult because some words can represent more than one part of speech at different times;
+  - 7. **N-grams_Corpus_preprocessing.ipynb**:
+  - 8.